m4(1p) — Linux manual page

 character from the third argument.
 If no replacement

-character is specified for some source character
+character is specified for some source character because

-first argument in translit's defining text.
-The
+in translit's defining text.
+The behavior is unspecified

-behavior is unspecified if the '-' character appears
+if the '-' character appears within the second or third

 undefine The undefine macro shall delete all definitions